Book a 2-hour employment consultation for just £350

 Truth Legal solicitors specialises in unfair dismissal claims, often representing clients on No Win, No Fee agreements.
 Sometimes, our clients can use their Legal Expenses Insurance on their home insurance to fund their claims.

-Our experienced Employment law team is run by Navya Shekhar, supported by Mirek Ksiezarek, and Katherine Swinn, here to help you secure the compensation you deserve.
+Our experienced Employment law team is run by Navya Shekhar, supported by Mirek Ksiezarek and Katherine Swinn They are here to help you secure the compensation you deserve.

 Who can make an Unfair Dismissal Claim?